 The Tiny Homes Competition was an international design competition launched in November 2015, which solicited speculative design proposals that would house Chicago’s youth experiencing homelessness in tiny homes.
-More than 250 submissions were received.
 It was organized by AIA Chicago, the AIA Chicago Foundation, Landon Bone Baker Architects, Windy City Times, Pride Action Tank and funded by the Alphawood Foundation.

 Via Chicago partner Marty Sandberg, AIA - working with frequent collaborators Lon Stousland and Terry Howell, AIA - developed a potential alternative to address youth homelessness in Chicago.
 "This Is a Home for Living In" was selected as the winning design from a field of nearly 300 entries.

 AIA Chicago - Tiny Homes Competition Winner Announced

 Chicago Reader - The Push for a Small Answer to a Massive Problem

 Chicago Mag - This Teeny, Tiny House Takes on a Big Problem